 Provided you keep it plausible, you do not need to explain much reason for state change; it’s much more effective to simply describe the states in sensory, emotive terms and let the audience make their own changes.

 Use a story to explain the details of a successful and/or unsuccessful strategy.
 It’s sometimes much easier to tell a story about someone exhibiting a series of useful/destructive behaviours than demanding actions from people.

 Sometimes you can get much nearer the bone by explaining the situation as a metaphor.
 For example, if you are talking to a group of directors who aren’t being helpful to each other, you tell a story about a band of outlaws who lost everything because they didn’t agree to take the problematic right decisions.

 4. State Strategy

-Sometimes moving someone from, for example, a depressed state to a contented state, is too much of a jump to make in one go.
+Sometimes moving someone from, for example, a depressed state to a contented state is too much of a jump to make in one go.

-If the listener is in rapport with you and resonates with the characters in the story, they will experience the states in the right sequence and develop an unconscious strategy for moving from depression to contentment.
+If the listener is in rapport with you and resonates with the characters in the story, they will experience the states in the correct sequence and develop an unconscious strategy for moving from depression to contentment.